Xingyu-Gong/gmSRRF/README.md

 # gmSRRF
-gmSRRF calculates reweighted sequence from gray tiff sequential images. it was written in MATLAB and provided in m format
+gmSRRF calculates reweighted sequence from gray tiff sequential images. it was written in MATLAB and provided in *.m format

 # Run gmSRRF
 gmSRRF is simply run in a MATLAB workspace.
 There are three files necessary for noamal use: